Unity-Technologies/ml-agents/docs/Python-API.md

 ### Communicating additional information with the Environment
 In addition to the means of communicating between Unity and python described above, we also provide methods for sharing agent-agnostic information.
-These additional methods are referred to as side-channels.
+These additional methods are referred to as side channels.
 ML-Agents includes two ready-made side channels, described below.
-It is also possible to create custom side-channels to communicate any additional data between a Unity environment and Python.
+It is also possible to create custom side channels to communicate any additional data between a Unity environment and Python.
 Instructions for creating custom side channels can be found [here](Custom-SideChannels.md).